MPs call on NI secretary to restart talks

 Karen Bradley urged to restart Stormont talks

-MPs have urged Northern Ireland Secretary Karen Bradley to "redouble" her efforts to restart talks aimed at restoring devolution at Stormont.
+MPs have urged Northern Ireland Secretary Karen Bradley to "redouble" her efforts to restart talks aimed at restoring devolution.

-The call was by Westminster's Northern Ireland Affairs Committee, which also said she must outline how "urgent" decisions will be made in the interim.
+The call was made by Westminster's Northern Ireland Affairs Committee, which also said she must outline how "urgent" decisions will be made in the interim.

-Committee chair Andrew Murrison said it was "unacceptable" for political stalemate to become "the new normal".
+The NI Affairs Committee chair Andrew Murrison said it was "unacceptable" for political stalemate to become "the new normal".

 - Stormont deadlock: Need-to-know guide